Vegz78/retro2png/README.md

 Please also check out [this article about retro2png](https://translate.google.com/translate?hl=no&sl=no&tl=en&u=https%3A%2F%2Fretrospill.ninja%2F2020%2F05%2Fta-skjermbilde-av-blast16-sneses%2F)!

-The included executable, [retro2png](https://github.com/Vegz78/retro2png/blob/master/retro2png), is compiled for Raspberry Pi 4 with Raspbian *"buster"*, but the installation scripts compile for the system it is executed on.
+There are a couple of precompiled binaries for [download here](https://github.com/Vegz78/retro2png/tree/master/Binaries), but the simple [installation scripts](https://github.com/Vegz78/retro2png#simple-install) are recommended, because they include the hotkey functionality and compile directly for the system it is executed on.

 ## New Features
 - Saves default to the "~/Pictures" folder when run with just ```retro2png``` without any command line parameters